reconbot/elasticsearch-statsd-backend/README.md

 ```

 Requires node 6+ which is the highest node statsd supports.
+It has been tested on Elasticsearch 6 and 7.

 ## Configuration